-Our Evaluation of Assisted Living in San Diego, CA
+Our Rating of Assisted Living in San Diego

 San Diego, also known as the birthplace of California, is a coastal city located in Southern California.
 It is a beautiful, quiet town full of history and culture and known for its beaches, mild weather, harbor and Animal and Sea Parks.
 It is rated as one of our “Top 10 Best Cities for Seniors” to live and retire in.